-How to Read Cat Blood Test Results — Complete Guide
+How to Read Your Cat's Blood Panel Results — Complete Guide

 Cat blood tests measure organ function, detect disease, and monitor health.
 Key values to watch: liver enzymes (ALT, ALP), kidney function (BUN, creatinine), thyroid levels (T4), and blood cell counts.

-Understanding your cat's blood test results can feel overwhelming, but knowing the basics helps you ask better questions and make informed decisions about your feline's health.
+Understanding your cat's blood panel results can feel overwhelming, but knowing the basics helps you ask better questions and make informed decisions about your feline's health.
+Most panels include two parts: the CBC (blood cells) and the chemistry panel (organ function, T4) — this guide covers both.

 Types of Cat Blood Tests